Similes for Worried: As Worried As Comparisons

 Other Ways to Say:

-4. As nervous as a deer in headlights
+4. As worried as a deer in headlights

 Meaning: Describes someone who is paralyzed with fear or anxiety, unsure of what to do next.